pnp/pnpcore/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+## Category

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+- [x] Feature request

-**Describe the solution you'd like**
+## Describe the feature

-A clear and concise description of what you want to happen.
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide a clear & concise description of what the feauture should do.
+Use screenshots, code snippets, external links, etc to add clarity.

-**Describe alternatives you've considered**
+## Describe the solution you'd like

-A clear and concise description of any alternative solutions or features you've considered.
+> **DELETE THIS LINE BEFORE SUBMITTING** - Provide a clear & concise description of what you want to happen.
+Use screenshots, code snippets, external links, etc to add clarity.

-**Additional context**
+## Additional context

-Add any other context or screenshots about the feature request here.
+> **DELETE THIS LINE BEFORE SUBMITTING** - Add any other context or screenshots about the feature request here.